Kotkoa/my-cv/index.md

 Developed an [HCX](https://www.hcx.org/) trading platform for a new equity-based asset class using React, TypeScript, GraphQL, Jotai, and Jest.

-- Configured a CI/CD pipeline with Jest unit tests and Cypress E2E integration, achieving 80%+ test coverage for critical user flows, reducing regression bugs by 35%, and decreasing manual QA effort through automated user flow validation.
+- Configured a CI/CD pipeline with Jest unit tests and Cypress E2E integration, achieving 80%+ test coverage for critical user flows and cutting manual QA effort through automated user-flow validation.
-- Streamlined account setup flows for multiple user types by integrating JSON Forms, Yup validation, and Apollo GraphQL, significantly improving onboarding and form completion flows.
+- Streamlined account setup flows for multiple user types by integrating JSON Forms, Yup validation, and Apollo GraphQL, significantly improving onboarding and form completion.
-- Collaborated with the backend team to extend and improve API integrations, adding new features and resolving issues that improved server performance by 20% and accelerated feature delivery by 25%.
+- Collaborated with the backend team to extend and improve API integrations, adding new features and resolving issues that accelerated feature delivery.
 - Simplified the payment architecture by removing three blockchain libraries, migrating to bank transactions, and implementing debit/credit card and bank account functionality, reducing operational costs by 30%.
-- Integrated DocuSign for in-app application signing, streamlining document workflows, reducing turnaround time by 40%, and supporting KYC and legal compliance requirements.
+- Integrated DocuSign for in-app application signing, streamlining document workflows and supporting KYC and legal compliance requirements.
 - Contributed to onboarding documentation and developer integration processes, helping reduce onboarding time from one month to one week.
-- Enhanced the global Material-UI theme system by consolidating shared styles and reusable patterns, reducing component development time and saving approximately 68 engineering workdays.
+- Enhanced the global Material-UI theme system by consolidating shared styles and reusable patterns, reducing component development time across the platform.

 **Tech Stack:** React, TypeScript, Jotai, Material-UI, GraphQL, Next.js, Jest, Cypress